Rodgers sacked after derby draw, United loss stuns Van Gaal

 Alexis Sanchez netted twice to give the Chilean six in the last three games and Arsenal's Germany midfielder Mesut Ozil scored the other to leave the visitors trailing by three goals at the break in a league game for the first time in 10 years.

-United, who had been top before the weekend, dropped to third place, two points behind neighbours Manchester City.
+United, who had been top before the weekend, dropped to third place, two points behind neighbouts Manchester City.

 HONOURS EVEN